pagadesantosh/all_about_front_end/interview_questions_company_based/16/round4.md

     props vs state
     arrays vs lists in react
-    how can we decide right key to pass to list item what are different ways of state management? which one you choose flux vs redux and why?
+    how can we decide right key to pass to list item which one you choose flux vs redux and why?
     Discuss the importance of routing in web applications and its relevance to React.

 ## Others
-    did u use oath
     what is difference between access token and id token code review steps you do
     You have an app with so many fields in the form.
 How do you show to user?
 How do you prevent repeated clicks of button?